White Sox end 7-game skid, win 9-2 as Rays drop 9 games back

 López (5-8) gave up two runs and six hits in seven innings with eight strikeouts.
 He had been 0-2 with a 5.34 ERA since beating Kansas City on June 9.

+“Keep things simple, focus on my pitches, execute pitches and do my job,” López said through a translator.

-Tampa Bay dropped a season-high nine games behind the AL East-leading Yankees after arriving about 3:30 a.m. following a doubleheader loss in New York.
-The Rays have dropped behind Cleveland and Oakland for the two AL wild-card spots.
-The Rays held an eight-game lead over the third-place team in the wild-card race at the start of play on June 11 but have lost 20 of 35 since.
+Tampa Bay fell a season-high nine games behind the AL East-leading Yankees after arriving about 3:30 a.m. following a doubleheader loss in New York.
+The Rays have dropped behind Cleveland and Oakland for the two AL wild-card spots — Tampa Bay held an eight-game lead over the third-place team in the wild-card race at the start of play on June 11 but have lost 20 of 35 since.

+“Obviously with the second half, these games, they mean stuff,” Tampa Bay right fielder Austin Meadows said.
+“Just keep pushing and see where we end up.”

 Rays rookie Brendan McKay (1-1) lasted just 3 1/3 innings in his fourth start, allowing six runs — five earned — and nine hits as his ERA doubled from 1.69 to 3.72.
 The two-way player had given up three runs over 16 innings in the first three outings.